February 08, 2021 11 min read 0 Comments

 I know first hand what it’s like to have little to no self-confidence while having acne scars.
 The feeling that no matter where you go, whether it's strangers or family or friends, that everyone is staring at you or judging you and making you feel worthless and pitied.
-If there's any way to make you feel worthless and gross and like everyone is staring at you in disgust it's acne scars.
+I told myself that I was gross and when eyes were on me I assumed people were staring at my acne scars.
 I remember never wanting to cut my hair in fear that it won't shield me from my acne scars.

 If I were to go out without makeup I had to have big sunglasses on and a shield of hair to at least hide some of it, and that’s not a way that you should live.
 It took years of me being scared and feeling too ashamed to show my face.

-Until one day I was talking to a really close friend of mine and finally opened up and she told me that I was being ridiculous and that so many people have it worse, and that kind of opened me up to realizing that although sure I may have it tough in the skin department but so many more people have it so much worse, and that’s what kind of made me realize that I need to stop worrying so much about what people think and focus on living a happy positive life because, well stress leads to more acne and no way I was being dragged into the vicious cycle anymore of getting acne, feeling stressed about acne, and then in return getting even MORE acne will mean MORE acne scars as well.
+Until one day I was talking to a really close friend of mine and finally opened up and she told me that I was being ridiculous, she wants to hang out with me for my personality and that so many people have acne too, and that kind of opened me up to realizing that although sure I may have it tough in the skin department but so many more people probably deal with the same thing and that’s what kind of made me realize that I need to stop worrying so much about what people think and focus on living a happy positive life because, well stress leads to more acne and no way I was being dragged into the vicious cycle anymore of getting acne, feeling stressed about acne, and then in return getting even MORE acne will mean MORE acne scars as well.

 One of the things I read and hear about over and over again in the acne and skin positivity community online is how people don’t feel confident or even comfortable being around other people and out in public without makeup on.
 People feel shackled to their makeup, as they NEED it like they are so hideous and ugly without it, they couldn’t possibly stop wearing it even if they tried.
 But at the same time, I hear them talk about how they WANT to stop wearing it all the time and be spontaneous again.